briantanabe/project-log/projects/Sour Candy.md

 **Pectin Recipe (r00)**
 | Instruction | Amount
 |-|-|
-|Combine *mixture 1* – sugar and water | 16 units sugar, 1 unit water
+|Combine *mixture 1* – sugar and water | 16 cup sugar, 1 tbsp water
 |Bring mixture 1 to a boil, then to 290º F| X
-|Boil *mixture 2* – lemon juice and corn starch | 2 units juice, 1 unit cornstarch
+|Boil *mixture 2* – lemon juice and corn starch | .25 cup lemon juice, .125 cup cornstarch
+|Stir mixture 2 into mixture 1 until smooth | X
 |Pour into greased parchment and chill | X
 |Soak in alcohol then dry|X|
 |Roll in citric acid and sugar | 4:1 citric acid to sugar